Michael Forster, Dean

 118 College Drive, Box 5040

 Hattiesburg, MS 39406-0001

 The mission of the College of Health is to create, apply and transmit expert knowledge, within and across the domains of its constituent disciplines, for the well-being and betterment of individuals, community, state, nation and world.

 The vision of the College of Health is advancing health and well-being through excellence and innovation in teaching, research and service.

 Organization and Administration

 The dean is the chief administrative officer of the College of Health and is responsible for its operation and relations with all stakeholders.
-The associate dean and assistants to the dean coordinate curriculum, research, external relations and a variety of administrative matters.
+The associate deans and assistants to the dean coordinate curriculum, research, external relations and a variety of administrative matters.

 Academic and Research Units